nmarshall23/secrets-of-the-chromaticaster-modpack/notes/Quests/OdysseyOfSteel.md

 Tin
 ---
 Tin is most used as a component of machines.
-Tin can be found around height 60, in long narrow veins, centered around a Motherlode of ore.
+Tin can be found around height 60, ±12 meters, in long narrow veins, centered around a Mother lode of ore.

 Tasks:
  1. Collect 3 Tin Ore.